How to Tell if You Have a Fever Without a Thermometer

 If you feel more lethargic, tired, or less energetic than usual, it could be a sign of a fever.
 Elevated body temperature can affect your energy levels and overall behavior.

-For Example, People with Fever Often Experience
+People with Fever Often Experience

 Body aches and weakness.
 Body aches, headaches, and weakness are very common in people with fevers.
 Aches often accompany viruses like the flu or common cold as a result of inflammation from the body’s immune response to the virus.